How to Set Working Days in Microsoft Project

 The market offers dozens of other project planning tools that allow managers and team members easier to work with working and nonworking days.
-For example, GanttPRO online Gantt chart software.
+For example, GanttPRO Gantt chart online solution.

 GanttPRO is an online project planning tool based on Gantt charts and it is one of the best Microsoft Project alternatives.
 It allows users to create and assign tasks, track progress and deadlines, collaborate with team participants, manage resources, project and personal calendars.

 In GanttPRO, setting working and nonworking days is easy.
 The software offers a project calendar that is applicable to the whole project.
 Working days and hours, as well as exceptions, are managed here.
 You will find this option at the top right corner.